Resume Buzzwords You Should Start Using Right Now

 Example: Unified two teams in order to accomplish a large project.

-Other Words to Use to Describe Your Work:
+Buzzwords For Resume to Describe Your Work:

-Other Words to Use to Describe Yourself:
+Resume Buzzwords to Describe Yourself:

 - Make Yourself Stand Out

 Use words that mean the same thing but are slightly different and more sophisticated.
-Recruiters skim multiple resumes in one sitting, so seeing a variation in verbiage will catch their attention — plus it’s automatic brownie points.
+Recruiters skim multiple resumes in one sitting, so seeing a variation in verbiage will catch their attention — plus its automatic brownie points.

 - Always Use Action Verbs